-U.S. stocks finished the first quarter of 2021 with a 5.6% return, as measured by the Morningstar US Market Index.
-We think stocks are slightly overpriced today: The median stock in our North American coverage universe trades at a 3% premium to our fair value estimate.
+U.S. stocks rose 8.4% during the second quarter of 2021, as measured by the Morningstar US Market Index.
+We think stocks are slightly overpriced today: The median stock in our North American coverage universe trades at a 4% premium to our fair value estimate.

-Only 14% of the stocks we cover have Morningstar Ratings of 4 or 5 stars, observes Dave Sekera, Morningstar’s chief U.S. market strategist, in his latest stock market outlook.
-In aggregate, the energy, utilities, and communication-services sectors look undervalued; the basic-materials and industrials sectors, meanwhile, are the most overvalued.
+Less than 12% of the stocks we cover have Morningstar Ratings of 4 or 5 stars, observes Dave Sekera, Morningstar's chief U.S. market strategist, in his latest stock market outlook.

 Here are some specific undervalued stocks across sectors that are among our analysts' best ideas.

 Basic-materials stocks lagged the broader market during the second quarter but have still massively outperformed since the depths of the pandemic, observes director Kris Inton.
 None of the basic-materials stocks in our coverage universe trade in 5-star range today.

 Lithium prices have risen since the start of the year, thanks to rising electric vehicle sales and reduced supply in 2020, reports Inton.
 Demand continued to recover for chemicals producers, and we expect a continued volume recovery through 2021.
 Lastly, de-icing salt prices fell for the 2020-21 winter, but thanks in part to reduced supply from a mine closure, we expect prices to rise in the 2021-22 season.